toybreaker/rokastro/src/content/posts/kaosguerrila/index.md

 Broadcasted trough Instagram, Facebook, Twitter, and Shopify store own blog media channels.

-KAOS GUERRILLA Instagram profile, for example, was brought from 169 followers to 1433 in just few months, organically, without buying any advertisings.
+KAOS GUERRILLA Instagram profile, for example, was brought from 169 followers to 1433 in just few months, organically, without buying any advertisings in 2018.

+<2018-2019>